intellectivelab/docs.intellectivelab.com/_docs/unity-overview.md

 ## Enterprise ready

-- Real-world tested by some of the largest companies in the word
+- Real-world tested by some of the largest companies in the world
 - Global deployments, high transaction rate, high volumes, large number of users
 - Exceptional scalability via standard J2EE technologies and techniques
 - Variety of deployment options